-It simply makes no rational sense to ask for help from the deceased in their graves, or to engage in some controversial forms of tawassul, instead of asking directly from Allah who has power over all things.
-Allah is always more powerful and more merciful than anyone whom we can ask and we always have a direct link with Him.
+It also makes no rational sense to ask for help from the deceased in their graves, instead of asking directly from Allah who has power over all things.
+Allah is always more powerful and more merciful than anyone whom we can ask.

 يَدْعُو مِن دُونِ اللَّهِ مَا لَا يَضُرُّهُ وَمَا لَا يَنفَعُهُ ۚ ذَٰلِكَ هُوَ الضَّلَالُ الْبَعِيدُ

 He calls upon other than Allah one who cannot harm or benefit him.
 That is extremely misguided.

 Surat al-Hajj 22:12

 And Ibn Taymiyyah writes:

 وَالْعَجَبُ مِنْ ذِي عَقْلٍ سَلِيمٍ يَسْتَوْحِي مَنْ هُوَ مَيِّتٌ وَيَسْتَغِيثُ بِهِ وَلَا يَسْتَغِيثُ بِالْحَيِّ الَّذِي لَا يَمُوتُ فَيَقُولُ أَحَدُهُمْ إذَا كَانَتْ لَك حَاجَةٌ إلَى مَلِكٍ تَوَسَّلْت إلَيْهِ بِأَعْوَانِهِ فَهَكَذَا يَتَوَسَّلُ إلَيْهِ بِالشُّيُوخِ وَهَذَا كَلَامُ أَهْلِ الشِّرْكِ وَالضَّلَالِ